containers/composefs/man/mkcomposefs.md

 :   Number of threads to be used to calculate the file digests and copy.
     Default thread count is the number of processors when *--threads* is not specified.

+**\-\-sandbox**
+    It runs the current process in a sandboxed environment using different Linux kernel features.
+It is a best effort attempt to limit what the process can access while it is processing an untrusted input.

 # FORMAT VERSIONING

 Composefs images are binary reproduceable, meaning that for a given